MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - A host that's a workgroup or member computer with a guest that's a DC.
 - A host that's a workgroup or member computer with a guest that's also a workgroup or member computer.

-The following diagram shows a possible configuration of three guest DC VMs hosted on a Hyper-V server.
+The following diagram demonstrates a configuration of three guest DC VMs hosted on a Hyper-V server.

 :::image type="complex" source="media/virtualized-domain-controller-architecture/Dd363553.f44706fd-317e-4f0b-9578-4243f4db225f(WS.10).gif" alt-text="Diagram that shows security boundaries in a configuration of three guest DC VMs hosted on a Hyper-V server." border="false":::
    A diagram of an example deployment of three virtual machines (VMs) and a Hyper-V server.
 The three VMs are inside of a blue rectangle labeled "guest machines."
 All three VMs are domain controllers.
 VM 1 is in the Corp domain and in the Contoso.com forest.
 VM2 is in the Fabrikam domain and the Fabrikam.com forest.
 VM 3 is in the HQ domain and the Fineartschool.net forest.
 The Hyper-V server is outside of the blue rectangle.
 It's a member server located in the Corp domain and the Contoso.com forest.